uellenberg/Graphgame/docs/TEMPLATES.md

 ```

 ### setValAction
 Set the value of a behavior's variable on update (during runtime).
-This must be used after a variable is marked as mutable.
+Running this will automatically mark a variable as mutable.

 `body` - is the body of the function that will be run to update the variable.
 This function has access to the name of the variable that is updating without using getVal.
 ```